History of autism: Other scientific contributions

+Punding is the compulsive performance of repetitive tasks due to unusual dopamine regulation; which can include collecting or sorting objects or information.
+The term was first published by Swedish forensic psychiatrist Gösta Rylander in November 1968.

-1970 also saw the release of the English translation of Gerhard Bosch's 1962 book as Infantile autism: a clinical and phenomenological-anthropological investigation taking language as the guide.
+1970 saw the release of the English translation of Gerhard Bosch's 1962 book as Infantile autism: a clinical and phenomenological-anthropological investigation taking language as the guide.
 It was translated by Derek and Inge Jordan, and included an introduction from Bruno Bettelheim.
-The English language edition included a large appendix about Asperger and Kanner not included in the German one.
+The English-language edition included a large appendix about Asperger and Kanner not included in the German one.
 It used the term Asperger's syndrome to describe the symptoms of Asperger's patients.

-The Journal of Autism and Childhood Schizophrenia was established in January 1971, with Leo Kanner as the editor.
-This was the first scientific journal devoted to autism.
-Kanner wrote a paper called Childhood psychosis: A historical overview for the first issue.
-It acknowledges the work of a broader range of people than Kanner had previously, but not that of Asperger or Frankl.

-Another paper in the first edition however compares Kanner's syndrome (early infantile autism) with Asperger's syndrome (autistic psychosis).

-Dirk van Krevelen notes:We can take it for granted that neither [Kanner and Asperger] was then aware of the other's work.
-It took nine years before the first case of "early infantile autism" was published in Europe …

-Kanner's publications are well known internationally.
-I doubt sincerely whether this can be said about Asperger's work.It also differentiates the two conditions through a list of seven differences.